RIT-iSchool/mongo-project-groups-dr-data/readme.txt

 Group: Dr. Data

 DESCRIPTION:
-This application allows users to search for clinical trials by keyword and geographic location.
+This application allows users to search for clinical trials in the US by keyword and geographic location.
 It utilizes MongoDB for data storage and GridFS for binary image management.

 TECHNOLOGY STACK: